Your Guide To Stargazing Adventures In The Rapid City Area

 See everything illuminated under the stars at Badlands National Park – the land of stone and light.
 You can make the easy 60-minute drive from downtown Rapid to the Badlands and plan your arrival at sunset, so you can witness the otherworldly terrain of this eroding landscape transform at twilight.
 During the late summer, it’s possible to find a clear view of the Milky Way – called “the road of spirits” by the Lakota – flowing across the night sky in a hazy path of light and stardust.
 You can also join public stargazing parties at the Cedar Pass Amphitheater and discover everything the park has to offer after dark.
 When the sun goes down, telescopes turn up and knowledgeable park rangers are available to answer your questions.

-Travel Tips: Visit Badlands National Park in July to attend the Annual Astronomy Festival featuring invited speakers, constellation tours, nighttime photography workshops, and more.
+Travel Tips: Visit Badlands National Park in July to attend the Annual Astronomy Festival featuring invited speakers, nighttime photography workshops, and more.
 You can also pick up a Night Explorer activity book at the Ben Reifel Visitor Center for free, fun activities and earn your own Junior Ranger badge.
 Don’t miss a stop in Quinn, SD near the Badlands.
 Here you can visit an abandoned hospital facility transformed into the Badlands Observatory with an incredible stargazing deck.
 Book a 2-hour Dark Sky Tour to navigate distant galaxies, complex star systems, and planets with the help of an expert guide.
 Reservations are required as space is limited.

 Wind Cave National Park is well-known as one of the world's longest and most complex caves, but above ground you can explore even more.
 The lack of light pollution here creates the perfect conditions for stargazing.
 If you’re lucky, you might see a great horned owl soar or hear the howling of coyotes – all signs of nocturnal wildlife waking from their slumber.
 A night out at this national park provides a unique view not seen by most visitors.